OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 #### Step 6: Update .env file with deployed resources.

+Go back to the `A01-begin-app` directory you worked in for Labs A01-A03.

-Add below entries into .env files in your working folder where you've done Labs A01-A07.
-Add below two keys, and replace the values &lt;webApiSiteName&gt; and &lt;webApiClientId&gt; with the values from your `ARMParameters.json` file:
+Add below entries into `.env` file.
+Add below two keys, and replace the values &lt;webApiSiteName&gt; and &lt;webApiClientId&gt; with the values from your `ARMParameters.json` file.

 ```
  SAAS_API=https://(webApiSiteName).azurewebsites.net/api/Subscriptions/CheckOrActivateLicense
  SAAS_SCOPES=api://(webApiClientId)/user_impersonation